Henry Sinclair Sherrill

 Mr. Sherrill worked at Ralph Nader's Center for Automobile Safety and the Cheswick Center in Boston, MA.
 He was director of development at Fay School, the internationally known independent school, and directed fundraising at Harvard Medical School’s Center for Blood Research.
 He has been a board director at the Partnership for Children, a special philanthropic board for the American Academy of Pediatrics; Landmark College; USS Constitution Museum; Navigator Foundation; Sherrill House; American Friends of The Bermuda Underwater Exploration Institute; the International Dyslexia Association; Literate Nation; and Dyslexiaville.

 In 2010, Mr. Sherrill organized the preliminary philanthropic initiative with co-founder, Sebastian Scripps which led to establishing Boon.
 Their targeted research on education, strategic analysis, and a growing basis of knowledge made it possible to direct new, major grants to key education programs.
 The project began in the learning differences field and expanded to include general education field research, early and elementary school education, legislation and public funding for education, literacy, and professional development.

-Mr. Sherrill received his BA from Harvard University and his JD from Seattle University School of Law.
+Mr. Sherrill received his BA from Harvard University and his JD from the University of Puget Sound Law School.